 How do I learn to play the ukulele?

 There are many methods & songbooks, instructional DVDs and videos available as well as online tutorials for just about any style and type of music.

 The standard molded polycarbonate fingerboard should last indefinitely with all nylon strings.
 The optional hardwood fingerboard with wire frets is recommended if wound strings are used.
 The molded fingerboard can be replaced or upgraded to the hardwood at any time in our shop.
 Sound quality and playability differences are minimal between the two options however the wire frets on the hardwood are slightly higher and more visible

 What type of hardwood do you use for the fretboards?

-Currently, we are using maple and cherry wood for our hardwood fretboards.
+Currently, we are using maple and walnut wood for our hardwood fretboards.
 We occasionally have stock of unusual or exotic woods for special requests.
 The wire frets on the hardwood fretboard are slightly higher and more visible than those on the standard polycarbonate fretboards.
 Both versions have zero frets and should have the same intonation.

 What is the advantage of using Peghed tuners over standard friction tuners?

 The advantage of using Peghed tuners is that the tuning is more accurate.
 Pegheds are precision crafted in the USA with a 4:1 planetary gear reduction built in, thus making the tuning much easier.
 They are lighter in weight; very sleek looking in all black and complement the instrument.
 Please use our link : http://www.magicfluke.com/product-p/peghedtuners.htm